 Have you or someone you know used a Public Defender or court appointed attorney?
 Do you think they properly handled your case?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 Court records include a court case file containing a docket sheet and every documents in your case.
 You can access your court records using the online service, or by going to the Clerk of Court.

 Clerk of Court